sintijab/sintijab.github.io/libs/storybook/src/workshops/markdown/en/we-are-developers-world-congress-day-1.md

 \---
-description: 'Principle from beginner to advanced levels No. 1- problems with practical examples in code must be solved in 1h...'
+description: "Principle from beginner to advanced levels No. 1- problems with practical examples in code must be solved in 1h..."
-pubDate: 'Jul 28, 2023'
+pubDate: "Jul 28, 2023"
-heroImage: 'f527fcc8-4b8c-4a67-a8db-059bbde53dac_img_20230726_150309-1.webp?auto=compress,format'
+heroImage: "f527fcc8-4b8c-4a67-a8db-059bbde53dac_img_20230726_150309-1.webp?auto=compress,format"
-author: 'Syntia'
+author: "Syntia"
-categories: 'workshops, cloud infrastructure, networking, kubernetes'
+categories: "workshops, cloud infrastructure, networking, kubernetes"
-subcategories: 'pod troubleshooting, decentralized application, hexagonal architecture, polymorphism'
+subcategories: "pod troubleshooting, decentralized application, hexagonal architecture, polymorphism"
 \---

 WeAreDevelopers World Congress is considered by many as the world’s flagship event for developers.
 What I enjoyed the most was the opportunity to meet the like-minded people having no setbacks on their ambitions and drive for a better future.